There are two types of people who move overseas. Some plan to relocate permanently, while others who intend to eventually return to their homeland.

 7. Box up everything for shipment.

-When you’re packing, bubble wrap is your friend.
+Bubble wrap is an invaluable tool for packing.
 Tape the boxes securely and mark each box to indicate which room the contents belong in.
-We found that round colorful stickers were perfect for this.
+We found that round, colorful stickers were perfect for this.
 (Blue=kitchen, yellow=bathroom, etc.)

 As a security measure, it’s best to NOT list the contents on the boxes themselves.
 It’s best to number the boxes and list everything on a master sheet.
 My grandfather lost a valuable arrowhead collection because he didn’t follow this rule.